Amazir/Dragon-Shift/README.md

 # Dragonshift
-Dragno Shift is a web-based MMORPG.
+Dragonshift is a web-based MMORPG.